Mary Higgins Clark Books in Order

-Last Updated on April 19, 2023 New York Times bestselling author Mary Higgins Clark, who passed away January 31, 2020, at the age of 92, was a world-known crime, mystery and thriller author.
-With over 50 suspense novel written to date, many readers and critics consider her the ‘queen of suspense’.
+New York Times bestselling author Mary Higgins Clark, who passed away on January 31, 2020, at the age of 92, was a world-known crime, mystery, and thriller author.
+With over 50 suspense stories written to date, many readers and critics consider her the ‘queen of suspense fiction’.

 Here are the Mary Higgins Clark books in order for her book series and non-series novels to date.